YubicoLabs/passkey-workshop/docs/docs/relying-party/api-def.md

 ### API status

 The `/status` method can be used to check the availability of your application (if the service is running).
-This is not essential to passkey applications, but overall a best practice
+This is not essential to passkey applications, but overall a best practice.

 ### Registration